 - Jacob’s Point off the East Bay Bike Path is open to the public.

-- Our recently acquired Haile Farm property off Market Street on the northern side of town will be open to the public soon.
+- Haile Farm Preserve off Market Street on the northern side of town is open to the public.

 And keep us in mind in your estate planning process.
 We have established the Warren Land Conservation Trust Fund at the Rhode Island Foundation as an endowment for ongoing support our activities.